Ewha-AI/SeqDA-HLA/README.md

 • HLA Embeddings

-We provide the HLA embeddings file `total_HLA_embedding.hdf5`, generated using pre-trained SeqVec, in the `utils` directory.
+We provide the HLA embeddings file `total_HLA_embedding.hdf5`, generated using pre-trained SeqVec in the `utils` directory.
+The file includes a dictionary of HLA type and the corresponding representation.

 ## 5. Model Inference
 Once your test data is ready, you can use the `main_inference.py` script to perform model inference.
 Execute the following command: